sallylin831006/FunTraveler/README.md

 ## Hightlights

 - With real-time data synchronization to add co-editors, you can invite your friend to edit the itinerary together.
-- Integrate the Google Maps in the app, you can search for attractions fast
+- Integrate the Google Maps into the app, and you can search for attractions fast
 - Plan the itinerary automatically, a powerful algorithm that helps you calculate the distance and driving time between the attractions.
-You don’t need to worry about how to estimating it.
+You don’t need to worry about how to estimate it.
-- find the sharing post easily.
+- Find the sharing post easily.
 We have brought together an active community where you can find useful travel experience sharing and comments.

 ## Technologies Used